kencruz/weather-cli/README.md

 - Can pull precison weather data from a country to down to a street address.

-- Option to choose between showing Celsuis or Fareinheit temperatures.
+- Option to choose between showing Celsuis or Fareinheit temperatures, or show both!.

 - Saves output data to text file.